 He has also written books of criticism, including The Art of Seamus Heaney (1982), Dannie Abse (writers of Wales Series,1985, How Poets Work (1996),Welsh Painters Talking (1997), Welsh Artists Talking (2001), )and Wales at War: Essays in Literature and Art (2007).
 He is the editor of several books, including The Poetry of Pembrokeshire (1989); The Poetry of Snowdonia (1989); Coal: an anthology of Mining (1997) and Tokens for the Foundlings (2014).

 Tony Curtis is Emeritus Professor of Poetry at the University of South Wales where he established Creative Writing in the 1980s and directed the M.Phil In Writing for many years.
+He won an Eric Gregory Award in 1972 and the National Poetry Prize in 1984.
 In 2001 he was elected Fellow of the Royal Society of Literature and was awarded a D. Litt in 2004.
 He has toured extensively giving poetry readings and lectures and won the 1993 Dylan Thomas Award and a Cholmondeley Award in 1997.
 He lives in Barry, Wales.